Digitized Records of the Unitarian Universalist Service Committee

-Staffing: Shortly after the decision to proceed was made, the AHTL archives gained a staff position.
+Staffing: Shortly after the decision to proceed was made, the HDSL archives gained a staff position.
 The two archivists were then joined by two other library staff members and a representative from Harvard’s Office of Information Systems, who joined as technical advisor.
 Relatively new to a digitization project of this size, the “brave little band,” as O’Donnell called them, forged ahead.

 Legalities: In order to draw a clear line for the chain of command, among other reasons, Harvard’s Office of General Counsel drew up two agreements: a collaboration agreement between Harvard Divinity School and the Museum and a services agreement between Harvard Divinity School and The Crowley Company.
 Additionally, there was some initial concern about privacy and copyright issues in the records, since they are not yet public domain.
-It was deemed that the historical significance of the files outweighed privacy concerns but that the AHTL would respect the objections of any record or copyright claimant as a courtesy.
+It was deemed that the historical significance of the files outweighed privacy concerns but that the HDSL would respect the objections of any record or copyright claimant as a courtesy.

 Conversion Bureau Selection: The unexpected funding, volume and importance of the archives allowed for the outsourcing of the digitization and microfilming operations.
 The Crowley Company was recommended by the Museum based on past work with a sister collection.
 “Our in-house capabilities at the time did not extend to the wide variety of formats found in the UUSC collections,” states O’Donnell.
 “Crowley was able to offer us technology, expertise, experience and reasonable pricing.
 The staff was easy to work with, which was essential to the success of this project.”

-Two years after the initial inquiry, the records were ready for digitization and the first shipments reached The Crowley Company
+Two years after the initial inquiry, the records were ready for digitization and the first shipments reached The Crowley Company in September 2008.

-Preparation: Once the collections to be scanned were identified by the Museum representatives, much of the preparation was performed by AHTL.
-Three Harvard Divinity School students were hired to de-staple and flatten records, as well as to flag duplicate records with “skip” markers so that an image was not digitized twice.
+Preparation: Once the collections to be scanned were identified by the Museum representatives, much of the preparation was performed by HDSL.
+Three Harvard Divinity School students were hired to remove staples and flatten records, as well as to flag duplicate records with “skip” markers so that an image was not digitized twice.
 The material was in generally good condition with some pieces beginning to fade or decay—quite typical of an archival collection.
 Staff members also prepared hundreds of target sheets for microfilming and edited finding aids, which were then encoded in Encoded Archival Description (EAD) and added to Harvard’s Online Archival Search Information System (OASIS).

 Transportation: Covered by insurance, periodic shipments of approximately 70 Hollinger boxes each were sent to Crowley via a professional art moving company and returned in the same manner.
-Digitized files were sent to AHTL on hard drive via an international carrier.
+Digitized files were sent to HDSL on hard drive via an international carrier.